-- 7.1 All Executive Directors and Directors have been involved in the preparation of the Annual Plan and the Budget. - 7.2 Through budget consultation meetings the Council engages with representatives from the unions. - 7.3 Public consultation was undertaken during October and November 2021, for a period of 4 weeks.
+- 7.1 All Executive Directors and Directors have been involved in the preparation of the Annual Plan and the Budget. - 7.2 Through budget consultation meetings the Council engages with representatives from the unions. - 7.3 Public consultation was undertaken throughout November 2022, for a period of 4 weeks.
 Through this exercise, the Council gathered the views of residents and those who run businesses within the county.
-The consultation was promoted via the Essex residents panel, through the Council's corporate communications channels and through digital / social media.
-As well as gathering responses to consultation questions, the Council convened three focus groups to enable deeper discussions and the exploration of key themes. - 7.4 There were 1,228 responses to the consultation (including both residents and self-employed/business owners).
-The full report on the budget consultation is shown in Appendix D. The key messages from respondents to the consultation are that: - the most important issues facing Essex today included: - National Health Service/Healthcare (42% of residents and 45% of those who are self-employed/ businesses) - Social Care Provision (34% across both groups) - Crime/Community Safety (29% of residents; 36% of selfemployed/ businesses) - the areas of greatest concern to individuals are: - Condition of roads and pavements (51% of residents and 47% of business respondents) - Climate change (29% and 33%) - The local environment/pollution (28% and 33%)
+The consultation was promoted via the Essex residents panel, through the Council's corporate communications channels and through digital / social media. - 7.4 There were 2,434 responses to the consultation (including both residents and self-employed/business owners).
+The full report on the budget consultation is shown in Appendix D. The key messages from respondents to the consultation are that: